Janaúba

 Janaúba is a municipality in the north of the Brazilian state of Minas Gerais.
 In 2020 the population was 72,018 in a total area of 2,189 km2.
 The elevation is 692 meters above sea level.

+Geography

 Location

 The distance to the state capital, Belo Horizonte, is 547 km.
 The most important city in the north of Minas, Montes Claros, is 132 km. away.
 Neighboring municipalities are: